groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/net/image-comparison/compare-images-from-path/_index.md

 ### Is there a trial version available for GroupDocs.Comparison for .NET?
 Yes, you can access the trial version [here](https://releases.groupdocs.com/) to evaluate the features before making a purchase.
 ### Can I customize the output format of the comparison result?
-Absolutely, GroupDocs.Comparison for .NET offers flexibility in configuring the output format according to your preferences.
+Absolutely, GroupDocs.Comparison for .NET offers flexibility in configuring the output format according to your ptutorialss.
 ### Does GroupDocs.Comparison for .NET support batch processing?
 Yes, developers can leverage batch processing capabilities to compare multiple files simultaneously, improving efficiency.
 ### Where can I seek assistance if I encounter any issues during implementation?